Mary Dhalapany: Bibliography

 Dhapalany was born in 1953 with her twin brother David Gulpilil, a renowned Aboriginal actor and dancer.
 She learned her own weaving practice from her grandmother.
 Her family members were active members of the arts community.
 Her brother, Peter Minygululu is an artist making bark carvings and bark paintings.
 Her sister, Evonne Munuyngu works alongside Mary in modern weaving practices.

 Art career

 Dhapalany has worked with the local art centre, Bula'Bula Arts, creating fine art weavings for years.
 Recently, Mary works at the outstation of Gupulul and returns to the community centre to gather supplies.
 She makes a number of different fibre works including decorative nganiyal (conical mats), fish traps, mewana, and many others which are steeped in Aboriginal ceremonial importance.
 She is best known for reinvigorating classic weaving designs with unique combinations of saturated dyes she creates herself.

 Recently, her intricate weavings have been shown in contemporary art exhibitions.
-She has worked with her sister Evonne and several other Aborigines in collaboration with the National Gallery of Victoria to create the 2022 inaugural Indigenous Fashion Commission.
+She has worked with her sister Evonne and several other Aboriginal people in collaboration with the National Gallery of Victoria to create the 2022 inaugural Indigenous Fashion Commission.
 Aboriginal weavers created the bodice for a gown using woven, hand-dyed pandanus fibres shown in Vogue Australia.